 This is an example of a well structured persuasive essay.
 The author challenges an assumption that women are weaker than men and provides evidence to support his claim.

 The following example of a persuasive essay is relatively short.
 You can see how to properly cite the sources and refer to them in text.

 This type of essay is one of the most common types of papers assigned in your early high school years.
 Their main purpose is to teach a beginner writer how to present and structure an argument.
 From my years of experience writing such essays, I’ve learned that the most important thing to do is to always, always, always present the counter argument.
 If your paper just talks about your side of the argument, then you didn’t do a good job writing.
 The way you win over a person who doesn’t share your point of view is not by blindly forcing them to accept your argument, but instead explaining to them why their argument is invalid.
 My advice for writing persuasive essays is: when you’re toward the end of your essay, include a paragraph of the counter argument and explain why that point of view is invalid.
 This strategy will make your essay infinitely stronger.

 Writer Natalie, from EssayPro

 Need further assistance?

-If you are struggling with your persuasive essay, you always can get professional assistance from EssayPro writing team.
+If you are struggling with your persuasive essay, you can always get professional assistance from the EssayPro writing service.